Amber Portwood

-Amber Leann Portwood is an American reality television personality and convicted criminal.
+Amber Leann Portwood (born 1990) is an American reality television personality and convicted criminal.
 From Anderson, Indiana, she is known for being cast in the reality television series 16 and Pregnant in 2009, which documented the pregnancies and first months of motherhood for several teenage girls.
 Portwood received particular public attention in 2010 where an episode documented Portwood's domestic violence against her partner, Gary Shirley, with Portwood eventually imprisoned for this and other crimes.
 She also went on to abuse her third partner Andrew Glennon.

 Portwood was also cast in the spin-off series Teen Mom, and appeared in each of its four seasons until its conclusion in 2012.
 In March 2015, Portwood, along with Maci McKinney, Catelynn Baltierra, and Farrah Abraham, returned to MTV for the fifth season of the show, renamed Teen Mom OG.

 Personal life

 Amber Leann Portwood is the daughter of Tonya and Shawn Edwin Portwood Sr. (1964–2014).
 She has a brother, Shawn Edwin Portwood Jr., a United States Army veteran, and a sister, Candace Portwood (1995–1996), who died in infancy.
 Portwood told the press that she had been neglected by her mother in her early teens, after her mother began having an affair.
 She attended Anderson High School, but dropped out after falling pregnant.

 Portwood became pregnant by her then-boyfriend, Gary Shirley, in 2008 and, later that year, on November 12, at the age of 18, gave birth to their daughter, Leah Leann Shirley.
 Portwood and Shirley were engaged for a time but ultimately separated, with Shirley being granted full custody of Leah in December 2011.
-Shirley went onto wed Kristina Shirley (née Tinch, formerly Anderson), by whom he has a daughter, Emilee Grace Shirley, and became a police officer.
+Shirley went on to wed Kristina Shirley (née Tinch, formerly Anderson), by whom he has a daughter, Emilee Grace Shirley, and became a police officer.

 From 2014 until 2017, Portwood was engaged to Matt Baier, an amateur DJ she met through the social networking site Twitter.

 Portwood fell pregnant a second time by her boyfriend, Andrew Glennon, in 2017 and Portwood gave birth to their son, James Andrew Glennon, on May 8, 2018.

+In 2024, Portwood got engaged to Gary Wayt.
+On June 9, Wayt was reported missing in North Carolina only a few weeks after their engagement.

 Portwood has been diagnosed with bipolar disorder and borderline personality disorder.